leikareipa/leikareipa.github.io/blog/llm-performance-in-retro-assembly-coding/content.md

 - which might put GPT-4 at 150 B (whether MoE or not)
 - and GPT-4 Turbo at 60 B,
 - same as Gemini Ultra 1.0,
-- while GPT-3.5 could by now be sub-30 B.
+- while GPT-3.5 could by now be sub-30 B,
+- and Claude 3 Opus might be in the 200 B range.

 These numbers might be off by quite a bit, but speculation is free.